The Young and the Restless storylines: Glow by Jabot

-The year 2000 brought forth a new teen scene on The Young and the Restless, including Jill Abbott's now teenage son Billy Abbott, his rich girlfriend Brittany Hodges, his friend Raul Guittierez, Raul's girlfriend Rianna Miner, and the "plain Jane" oddball Mackenzie Browning, later revealed to be Katherine Chancellor's granddaughter.
+1999 brought forth a new teen scene on The Young and the Restless, including Jill Abbott's now teenage son Billy Abbott, his rich girlfriend Brittany Hodges, his friend Raul Guittierez, Raul's girlfriend Rianna Miner, and the "plain Jane" oddball Mackenzie Browning, later revealed to be Katherine Chancellor's granddaughter.
 Mackenzie blossomed from quiet girl into the Prom Queen and, on prom night, shared a kiss with the Prom King, Billy.
 That summer, as Mac and Billy's relationship grew, the whole group moved into the Glow by Jabot house along with J.T.
 Hellstrom, who began dating Brittany.
 In 2004, Billy and Mac were married but were interrupted on their wedding night by Jill, who revealed they were first cousins.
 The marriage was annulled and they each left town.
 Damaged by their relationship, Billy and Mac returned to Genoa City separately on different occasions.
 Mac returned and began dating J.T.; she miscarried his baby and left to work with refugees in Darfur.
 Billy returned with a gambling problem and left again to work for Jabot in New York and Hong Kong.

 Brittany Hodges and J.T. broke up after he cheated on her with Brittany's mother.
 She started dating Raul and, after they were robbed, wound up working for mobster Bobby Marsino at his strip club.
 She and Raul broke up once he found out about her new job; later Brittany was electrocuted on stage during a performance.
 Everyone suspected Kevin Fisher was behind the incident but was revealed to be part of Bobby's mob dealings.
 This made Raul realize he really loved Brittany, however it was too late.
 She lived through the ordeal, but soon came to realize she loved Bobby, despite Raul's attempts to get her back.
 The two married and Brittany had a baby boy and left town to be with Bobby who was hiding in witness protection.
 Raul left town and Bobby was later killed.